Home / Trading / Best Stock Trading Platforms UK

 Pros & Cons

-Fees: No platform fees and no inactivity fees, making it cost-effective for long-term or occasional users.
+0% commission.
+Trading costs are built into the spread.
+No platform or inactivity fees, making it affordable for casual or occasional users.

 Interactive Brokers - Best for Pro Traders